philculling/team_profile_generator/README.md

 You might need to create an output folder.

 TO DO LIST
-Run node, run tests.
-Commit even though it will fail.
-Tidy screenshot folder; delete all the accidental ones!
-Interrogate the tests.
-Screenshot.
+Screenshot: take and save.
+Interrogate last week's working code.
-Interrogate the code.
+Interrogate the github working code.
+Interrogate this code: what is different today that the other ones did correctly?

 Readme outline.
 Maybe use generator?
-Screenshot.
-Set up proper link to screenshot.
+Add screenshot with proper link.
 Check submission requirements.

 ## Your Task